You can contact our Parish Safeguarding Officer Katie Finn by emailing [email protected].

 If you need to talk to someone, you can always call any of the following numbers free of charge 24 hours a day:

-- The NSPCC Church Abuse Helpline, to report any abuse within the Church: 0800 80 20 20
+- The NSPCC Church Abuse Helpline, for both children and adults, to report any abuse within the Church: 0800 80 20 20

 - The Samaritans Helpline, if you are struggling and need to talk to someone: 116 123